Bob Hayes: Florida A&M's Sprint to Fame and Its Influence on Track and Field

 Robert Lee Hayes was born December 20, 1942, in Jacksonville, Florida, where segregation still prevailed and few opportunities existed for many young black athletes to government mandate.
 However, despite his hardships, Hayes showed an outstanding talent from a young age in the athletic field.
 His spotlight as a speedster shone at Matthew Gilbert High School, where he competed in football and track.
 His high school coach, Earl Kitching, noticed the talent and urged Hayes to focus on sports.

-Hayes grew up where a hard work attitude and never-ending competitive fires were common.
-He was undoubtedly a superior athlete with abilities in multiple endeavors, but his sprinting skills first separated him from the pack.
+Growing up, he was undoubtedly a superior athlete with abilities in multiple endeavors, but his sprinting skills first separated him from the pack.
 By the time he left high school, he was one of the region's fastest runners and earned a scholarship to study at Florida A&M University (FAMU), a historically black college in Tallahassee.

 Years as a FAMU Rattler Student-Athlete